 6. What is the current fee, what is the history of fee increases, have there been any special assessments or are there any scheduled for the near future?

 Yes, lots to think about.
-If you are considering a condo purchase in the near future, you may want to make use of the Condo Checklist in our Better Buyer Guide.
+If you are considering purchasing one of the many condos for sale in the greater Boston area in 2016, you may want to make use of the Checklist in our Better Buyer Guide.
 Be smart now and insure yourself a wonderful condo purchase!